engagebay/restapi/README.md

 }
 ```

-### 2.5 Delete single company :
+### 2.5 Delete a single company:
-- Deletes company based on the id of the company, which is sent in request url path.
+- Deletes company based on the id of the company, which is sent in the request URL path.

 ###### Endpoint
 DELETE dev/api/panel/companies/{id}